Sofar nine of my Girls are what I like to call 'B-Girls': CG style bodies with Mattel Barbie heads.

 Finish by smoothing the sanded area with fine polishing paper.

-Once sanded the ABS plastic looks slightly more pale, this can be restored by applying a thin coat of mild solvent based modelling glue suitable for ABS (I used Tamiya Extra Thin Cement cat.nr.
+Once sanded the ABS plastic looks slightly more pale, this can be restored by applying a thin coat of mild solvent based modeling glue suitable for ABS (I used Tamiya Extra Thin Cement cat.nr.
 87038).

 The regular CG neck post is smaller in diameter than the Barbie neck hole is, so an adapter is needed to make the head fit.